MikeInnes/DiffEqFlux.jl/docs/src/Flux.md

 ## Using Flux `Chain` neural networks with sciml_train

-While for simple neural networks we recommend using `FastChain`-based neural networks for speed and simplicity, Flux neural networks can be used with `sciml_train` by utilizing the `Flux.destructure` function.
+While for simple neural networks we recommend using `SlowChain`-based neural networks for speed and simplicity, Flux neural networks can be used with `sciml_train` by utilizing the `Flux.destructure` function.
 In this case, if `dudt` is a Flux chain, then: